r-caso/QMLParser/README.md

 target_link_libraries(your_target PRIVATE QMLParser::qml-lexer)
 ```

-## Usage
+If you have installed QMLParser as a non-system library, you should tell CMake where to find it.
+Use the `-DCMAKE_PREFIX_PATH=/path/to/QMLParser` flag for the command line interface, or the `"CMAKE_PREFIX_PATH" : "/path/to/QMLParser"` under `cacheVariables` in `CMakePresets.json`.

+### Lexing and parsing QML formulas

-The QMLParser library has two main components:
+The QMLParser library has several header files, but you will be mainly interested in the following two main components:

 - a *lexer* that takes a `std::string` as input and return a `std::vector<Token>` as output, and
 - a *parser* that takes a `std::vector<Token>` as input, and returns a `Expression` object as output.